nicholasmr/specfab/docs/fabdyn-DDRX.md

 ## Discontinous dynamic recrystallization (DDRX)

+/// html | div[style='float: left; width: 25%; text-align: center;']
 ![](https://raw.githubusercontent.com/nicholasmr/specfab/main/images/tranisotropic/iceproc-DDRX.png){: style="width:120px"}
+///
+/// html | div[style='float: right; width: 75%;']
+Following [Placidi and others (2010)](https://doi.org/10.1007/s00161-009-0126-0), DDRX is modeled as a spontaneous mass decay&mdash;production process in orientation space $S^2$, intended to represent the combined effect of nucleation and grain boundary migration.
+That is, mass is spontaneously exchanged between grains with different orientations depending on the local stress state, strain rate, and temperature, in a statistical sense.
+///
+/// html | div[style='clear: both;']
+///

 Following [Placidi and others (2010)](https://doi.org/10.1007/s00161-009-0126-0), DDRX is modeled as a spontaneous mass decay&mdash;production process in orientation space $S^2$, intended to represent the combined effect of nucleation and grain boundary migration.
 That is, mass is spontaneously exchanged between grains with different orientations depending on the local stress state, strain rate, and temperature, in a statistical sense.